Zhejiang University: Zijingang Campus

 Zijingang campus serves as the main campus of Zhejiang University and is located in the northwest of Hangzhou.
 There are two libraries in the campus, i.e. the Basic Library next to the east gate and the Library of Agriculture and Medicine in the southeast corner and Library of Ancient Books in the south of the campus.
 The first floor of the Basic Library is an English corner every Tuesday and Thursday night.
 The campus is served by Sanba Station and Xialongwei Station of the Hangzhou Metro to the east of the campus and Zijingang Campus Zhejiang University Station on the south side.

 The South Gate of the campus is linked to the Zijingang Campus Zhejiang University station with bridges over the Yuhangtang River, which were opened in February 2022.
 The gigantic, five-arched South Gate was built with donations from alumni, but widely regarded unfit for the purpose among ZJU students.
 In a public poll in 2021, the South Gate was voted as the ugliest building in China.

-Zijingang Campus boasts a large assortment of academic departments and schools, including College of Media and International Culture, School of International Studies, School of Art and Archaeology, School of Economics, College of Education, College of Pharmaceutical Sciences, School of Medicine, College of Chemical and Biomedical Engineering, College of Biosystems Engineering and Food Science, College of Animal Sciences, College of Life Sciences, College of Civil Engineering and Architecture, College of Environmental and Resource Sciences, School of Management, and School of Public Affairs etc.

 Yuquan Campus

-Yuquan campus is the campus of engineering, computer science, and the physical sciences.
-Most students at the Yuquan campus are graduate students within these academic disciplines.
-The Yuquan campus was the main campus of Zhejiang University until the Zijingang campus was built in 2002.
-The campus is served by the Gudang and Huanglong Sports Center stations of the Hangzhou Metro.

 Zheda Road that stretches from the main gate of the campus to the High School Attached to Zhejiang University was known for its road greening landscape design.
 Alongside the road is a compound named Zheda Qiushi Village, also known as Qiushi Village, which was the residential area for Zhejiang University faculty and their family.
 Qiushi Primary School, also known as the Primary School Attached to Zhejiang University, and Hangzhou No. 15 Middle School, also known as the Junior High School Attached to Zhejiang University, are located near the compound.
 The Yuquan 1897 cafe within the campus is an English corner every Wednesday evening.